Curt-Von-Gunten/Sample-code-and-projects/README.md

-# Code implementation (Python, R, SAS, Mplus) of some projects
+Code implementation (Python, R, SAS, Mplus) for some projects in a word document.